M4GICB/giant_bomb_api_challenge/README.md

 Users can search for games by typing a search query into the search bar, and clicking the search button to the right to execute the search.
 Upon doing so, an api request is sent with the user's search query to Giant Bomb's search API, the search result area loads until the api request is complete, and a list of search results is displayed in the data grid below upon api completion.

 __Search Results__
 Prior to making a search request, a message promping the sure to complete a search is displayed on the screen.
-Upon completeing a search request, a data grid of search results matching the search paramters in accordance to Giant Bomb's search API is rendered.
+Upon completing a search request, a data grid of search results matching the search paramters in accordance to Giant Bomb's search API is rendered.
 The data grid includes the following columns:
 - the game's id
 - the game's thumbnail
 - the game's title